SlimC/voice-of-the-customer/README.md

 ## <a name="training"></a>Training an entity detection model

-The Training phase is responsible for creating a customized model that detects entities related to the topic of the reviews.
+The training phase is responsible for creating a customized model that detects entities related to the topic of the reviews.
 This model can be created by using Watson Knowledge Studio (WKS) for annotating the data (product reviews) to detect entities and their relationships.

-The WKS tool exports an Alchemy customized model that is then able to extract entities and relationships from unseen data.
-The steps to preprocess the data and create the models are detailed in the iPython notebooks under the `notebooks` folder of this repo.
+The WKS tool exports a customized Alchemy model that is able to extract entities and relationships from unseen data.
+The steps to preprocess the data and create the models are detailed in the Jupyter notebooks under the `notebooks` folder of this repo.

-To create your WKS model and export it to your Alchemy API key, follow the instructions on the `WKS` notebook.
+To create your WKS model and export it to your Alchemy API key, follow the instructions in the `WKS` notebook.

 After you have created your customized model, follow the instructions to train your classifier in the `Training` notebook.